-- 6. City General Government The FY22 Revised Budget decreased \$27.9 million (25.4%) from the FY21 Amended Budget.
-This was primarily driven by an influx of spending in response to the COVID-19 pandemic in FY21 and a \$7.0 million decrease in one-time funding of Assembly grants.
-The FY22 Revised Budget increased immaterially over the FY22 Approved Budget. - 7.
-School District The FY22 Revised Budget increased \$0.8 million (0.9%) over the FY21 Amended budget.
-The FY22 Revised Budget reflects an increase of \$5.4 million (6.2%) over the FY22 Approved Budget as a result of increased personnel services costs. - 8.
-Board Controlled -The FY22 Revised Budget increased \$8.0 million (5.8%) over the FY21 Amended.
+- 6. City General Government The FY22 Adopted Budget decreased \$27.1 million (24.7%) from the FY21 Amended Budget.
+This was primarily driven by an influx of spending in response to the COVID-19 pandemic and increased federal stimulus from the CARES Act in FY21, as well as a \$7.0 million decrease in one-time funding of Assembly grants.
+The FY22 Adopted Budget increased \$0.9 million (1.1%) over the FY22 Approved Budget as a result of expanded programs in Fire and Emergency Medical Services and Parks and Recreation. - 7.
+School District The FY22 Adopted Budget increased \$0.8 million (0.9%) over the FY21 Amended budget.
+The FY22 Adopted Budget reflects an increase of \$5.4 million (6.2%) over the FY22 Approved Budget as a result of increased personnel services costs. - 8.
+Board Controlled -The FY22 Adopted Budget increased \$7.3 million (5.3%) over the FY21 Amended.
 This increase is primarily due to the addition of a mental and behavioral health facility at the Hospital.
-The FY22 Revised Budget reflects an increase of \$11.5 million (8.55%) over FY22 Approved also due to the addition of the new facility at the Hospital. - 9.
-Debt Service The FY22 Revised Budget decreased \$0.6 million (3.7%) over the FY21 Amended Budget primarily due to the reduction in outstanding school construction debt, as multiple bonds were fully paid off during FY21, offset by an increase in building bond debt as a result of a \$15 million voter-approved bond package passing during the October, 2020 municipal election.
-The FY22 Revised Budget reflects an increase of \$0.7 million (5.0%) over the FY22 Approved Budget.
-Again, this reflects the addition of new building bond debt payments in FY22. - 10.
+The FY22 Adopted Budget reflects an increase of \$10.7 million (8.0%) over FY22 Approved also due to the addition of the new facility at the Hospital. - 9.
+Internal Service The FY22 Adopted Budget decreased \$0.9 million (9.0%) over the FY21 Amended Budget primarily due to decreases in Fleet and Equipment Reserve expenditures.
+The FY22 Adopted Budget increased \$4.5 million (94.4%) over the FY22 Approved Budget due to significant increases in Fleet and Equipment Reserve expenditures and increases to health insurance premiums. - 10.
+Debt Service The FY22 Adopted Budget decreased \$0.7 million (4.3%) over the FY21 Amended Budget primarily due to the reduction in outstanding school construction debt, as multiple bonds were fully paid off during FY21, offset by an increase in building bond debt as a result of a \$15 million voter-approved bond package passing during the October 2020 municipal election.
+The FY22 Adopted Budget reflects an increase of \$0.6 million (4.3%) over the FY22 Approved Budget.
+Again, this reflects the addition of new building bond debt payments in FY22. - 11.
 Capital Projects Capital projects vary from year to year; details are included in the FY22 CIP Resolution.
 The initial budget each year contains only the CIP projects where the funding has been fully committed.
 Subsequent to adoption, significant supplemental appropriations are needed to address additional funding secured (e.g. FAA, State grants, and enterprise fund allocations).
-The FY22 Revised CIP budget is \$1.0 million more than the FY21 Amended Budget.
+The FY22 Adopted CIP budget is \$1.0 million more than the FY21 Amended Budget.
 This increase is a result of reductions made to the FY21 CIP to reduce general fund spending in response to depressed tax and fee revenues in light of the COVID-19 pandemic.